3rfaan/arch-everforest/README.md

 # Arch Linux Install & Ricing

 This is a full installation and customization guide for Arch Linux.
-This updated guide uses Wayland instead of X11.
-The theme is based off the [Everforest color scheme from sainnhe](https://github.com/sainnhe/everforest).

 ℹ️ **If you already have a running Arch system with the necessary packets installed, you can go to the [Quick Ricing](#quick-ricing) section.**